guonan627/swimschool/README.md

 - Admin panel - Not Started

 ## What to do next for improvement if time allowed
-- Jason Web Token to be used to increase authentication security
+- Jason Web Token/OAuth to be used to increase authentication security
-- add "view my classesmates" and "view class-times photos" features in "my class" page
+- add "view my classesmates" and "view class-time photos" features in "my class" page
-- add the bithday input validation when enroll (must be over the program age requirement )
+- add the bithday input validation when fill in enroll form (must be over the program age requirement )
+- add the rating feature linking with each enrolled class.
+- allow one login user to enroll several classes instead of only one to make the app more practical.
 - add more features in "my account setting" page, for example, change user passwords
-- fix the bug in all "fetch request" pages that when refresh the page then the fetch content disappear, but the fetch content will come up when click into the page again
+- fix the bug in all "fetch request" pages that when refresh the page then the fetch content disappear, but the fetch content will come up again when click back to the page